-Koteka is a traditional Papuan outfit for male.
-Koteka often used by the people of Papua, especially in the highlands until now.
-Koteka is one of Indonesian culture, its unique shape may also be funny even some people thinks it’s porn, but that culture sometimes look strange when seen from our point of view.
-Each region has own culture, as well as the famous Papua with koteka.
-In addition to traditional clothing, koteka also used as original souvenir Papua.
-The meaning of koteka literally, this outfit comes from the Mee language.
-Meanwhile, the Dani tribe living in the Baliem Valley, Wamena, Jayawijaya regency calls this traditional men’s clothing with holim or horim.
-Each tribe in Papua has own term to call it, but this traditional outfit is more popular with koteka.
+Koteka is a traditional Papuan outfit specifically for male and are still worn in the highlands until now.
+Koteka is one of Indonesian culture, its unique shape may also be funny even some people thinks it’s pornographic, but the culture sometimes looks strange when seen from our point of view.
+Each region has its own culture, as well as the famous Papua with koteka.
+In addition to traditional clothing, koteka is also used as original souvenirs Papua.
+The meaning of koteka comes from the Mee language meaning “attire”.
+Meanwhile, the Dani tribe living in the Baliem Valley, Wamena, Jayawijaya regency calls this traditional men’s clothing by its own language, “horim”.
+Each tribe in Papua has their own terms to call it, but this traditional outfit is more known to be called koteka.

-Koteka began to be formed since the planting period of pumpkin.
-After several months of growing, the gourd is tied up with stones to obtain a perpendicular shape.
+Koteka begins to form since the stretch of time, pumpkin is planted.
+After several months after growth, the gourd is tied up with stones to obtain a perpendicular shape.
 To get the curved shape of the pumpkin, before it is harvested, the hanging stone is removed.
 Koteka is made from a long, hard-skinned pumpkin skin or latin name Lagenaria Sicecaria.
-Mee tribe called it bobbe.
+The tribe of Mee calls it bobbe.
 Bobbe is usually planted in the garden or in the yard.
-The process of making, bobbe plucked (usually old) then inserted into the fine sand.
-On the fine sand is made a great fire.
-After the heat the bobbe skin will soften and its contents will melt, then the seeds along with the liquid will come out of the bobbe segment.
+The process, bobbe is plucked (usually old) then inserted into the fine sand.
+On the fine sand flames a great fire, causing the skin to soften and its contents melt, then the seeds along with the liquid will come out of the bobbe.
 After that, the bobbe is hung (dried) over the fireplace to dry.
 Once dry, it is equipped with special plait and ready to use as koteka.
 Regarding the size and shape, the koteka is not related to the status of the wearer.
 Sizes usually relate to user activity, work or ceremony.
 Many tribes in Papua can be identified by the way they use koteka.
-Short kiosks are used during work, and long ones with ornaments are used in traditional ceremonies.
+Short ones are used during work, and long ones with ornaments are used in traditional ceremonies.
 However, each tribe has different forms of koteka.

-The Dutch missionaries, who placed their first post in Papua in 1855, have known Koteka for centuries urged rural communities to abandon their cyclical habits.
-For those who want to go to school, they provide a full suit.
-But the people in the Central Highlands did not completely abandon their koteka.
-In the 1950s the missionaries finally focused on other issues and left the problem about Papuan dressing.
+The Dutch missionaries, who placed their first post in Papua in 1855, have known Koteka for centuries infliuenced rural communities to abandon their cyclical habits.
+For those who want to go to school, they provide a full suit, but the people in the Central Highlands did not completely abandon their koteka.
+In the 1950s the missionaries finally focused on other issues and left the problem about Papuan dressing to the people.